surma/surma.dev/content/things/portrait-mode.md

 ### Same-picture comparison

-While focal length doesn’t matter in that extreme case, it sure seems like it does matter when you try to take the same picture using cameras with different sensors:
+Focal length doesn’t matter in that extreme case, but that is not really an interesting comparison, as the closest possible focus distance changes with the lens’ focal length.
+So as a photographer, that’d mean we are taking different pictures.

+Let’s try and keep the picture constant, and compare the background blur then:

 <figure>
   <img src="./comparison.jpg" loading="lazy" width=2048 height=767>